charlesneimog/OM-pd/README.md

 ## Setting of Microtonal Player

-It should work automatically, if not please let me know.
+It should work automatically in macOS and Windows, if not please let me know.
+In Linux, you need to install Cyclone and Else by Alexandre Porres.